GrinonBarrett/Taksidos/Jitter.md

 **Creature Type**: Jitters are Fey.

-**Size**: Jitters are between 9"-13" tail.
-They weigh between 5-8 pounds.
+**Size**: Jitters are between 9"-13" tall.
+They weigh between 2-5 pounds.
 They are small creatures.

 **Hitpoints**: A jitter has no hitpoints.